microsoft/MSLab/Scenarios/S2D and Fault Domains/readme.md

 ````

-As you can see, Enable-ClusterS2D will find fault domains and will ask you, if you want to configure it.
+As you can see, Enable-ClusterS2D will find fault domains and will ask you, if you want to configure Rack FD.

 ![](/Scenarios/S2D%20and%20Fault%20Domains/Screenshots/Enable-ClusterS2DRack.png)